SyusufWaliyyi/ArewaDSF_ML_Assigment/README.md

 ## Assignment 3
 This use the dataset of [student-sleep-monitoring-datasets](https://www.kaggle.com/datasets/valencaycodes/simulated-student-sleep-dataset) to tell a story.
 The dataset explore the sleeping behaviour of student and wether it has impact on their GPA.
 ## Assignment 4
-Using Excel to create Pie Chart, Donut Chart and Waffle Chart
+Using Excel to create Pie Chart, Donut Chart and Waffle Chart\\
+## Assignment 5
+Exploring the honey dataset